 It does this in a number of ways, including altering the patients’ expectation and developing an understanding that they have the means to remain calm and bring their breathing back into control.

-An important part of this protocol is the teaching of self-hypnosis with patients encouraged to practise between sessions, linked to specific positive suggestions.
+An important part of this protocol is the teaching of self-hypnosis with patients encouraged to practise between sessions, linked to specific postive suggestions.
 Other procedures are also used to help patients develop a deeply ingrained knowledge and expectation that in the event of an asthmatic incident they will remain calm and be able respond and deal with it appropriately.

 PLEASE NOTE: The Therapy Partnership can only provide therapy for asthma patients if their condition is being treated or monitored by their own GP or an asthma clinic.
 It is also our practise to write to the doctors concerned informing them that hypnotherapy is being provided to their patients and subsequently keeping them informed of the progress made.